anibalgtx/cornerstone/README.md

 }
 ```

-2. I Added an Add All Items to Cart button on the category page & made it make a request on click:
+2. I Added an Add All Items to Cart button on the category page.
+It makes a request to storefront API on click.:

 ```javascript
     AddAllToCart() {